Fill in Gaps and Replace Damaged Teeth with Restorative Dentistry

 In some cases, your new crown or bridge may require cosmetic inlays or onlays.
 This is to ensure your new teeth look completely natural.
 Both inlays and onlays are placed within the grooves between the cusps of a tooth, the difference lies with the onlays which are also placed over the cusp tips as well.
 Porcelain dental crowns are applied in the same fashion as composite veneers.
 Your dentist will tell you which option is best for your tooth damage.

-Paying for Crowns and Bridges
+Paying for Crowns and Bridges with or without Insurance

 When you receive dental care from TCD in Madison, there are many ways to pay for treatment.
-Our multitude of financial dental plans guarantees all of our patients are able to receive the care they need to have a beautiful, healthy smile.
+Our multitude of financial dental plans guarantees all of our patients is able to receive the care they need to have a beautiful, healthy smile.
 We accept cash or personal check, credit cards, CareCredit cards, Illumisure, and most major insurance plans.
 If you are uninsured, we offer a 5% discount when $300 is paid in full before treatment.